xbeat/Machine-Learning/README.md

 Boosting is an ensemble learning technique that combines multiple weak learners to create a strong predictive model.
 It focuses on iteratively improving model performance by giving more weight to misclassified instances.
 Let's explore how boosting works with Python examples.

+## Implementing Neural Networks!
+Beyond the Code

+GPU Memory Optimization in Neural Networks

+The real challenge and excitement in neural network implementation often lies in optimizing GPU memory usage.
+This presentation explores a technique to improve data transfer efficiency in image classification tasks.

 ## John McCarthy The Father of Artificial Intelligence

 John McCarthy - Father of Artificial Intelligence